phdata/archway/README.md

 ### Run The App (UI-focused development)

-- In the terminal tab, run `./sbt -Djavax.net.ssl.trustStore=<truststore> compile "api/runMain com.heimdali.Server"`
+- In the terminal tab, run `./sbt -Djavax.net.ssl.trustStore=<truststore> compile "api/runMain io.phdata.Server"`
 - In another terminal tab, run `npm i` which will install the npm dependencies
 - Run `npm start` which will spin up the UI
 - Once the UI has started you can start editing and the UI will refresh based on your changes